Darth-Ness/BarrageJS/README.md

 include : Adds a stylesheet or a JS file to your project params : url

-cbind : shortcut to the reactivity engine params : object element

 hide : hides an element
 params : element